nilenso/cooperative-agreement/template.md

 10. **Executives**

     (a) The LLP may, from time to time, appoint certain persons as Executives of the LLP.
-The Executives together with the Partners of the LLP shall be collectively referred to as "Members". $$NAME$$ shall be appointed as an Executive of the LLP.
+The Executives together with the Partners of the LLP shall be collectively referred to as "Members". __NAME__ shall be appointed as an Executive of the LLP.
 The appointment of all other Executives (who, together with the Partners, are hereinafter referred to as **Members**) shall be made with the consent of two-thirds of the Members.

     (b) The Executives shall have such power and authority as may be mutually agreed between them and the LLP and shall be entitled to receive such remuneration as may be determined by the Members from time to time.